Row of beehives in a UK apiary representing bee health and disease management

 Bee inspector examining brood frames for signs of honey bee disease

 New beekeepers are often worried about getting everything wrong or missing early signs of trouble.
 The aim here is not to make you anxious, but to show that honey bee health is something you can monitor and improve over time, especially when you work alongside your local association, inspectors and official resources such as BeeBase.
+If you are not sure what problem you are looking at, try the interactive colony health triage tool to work through symptoms step by step, or use the bee health checker if you prefer a quicker symptom-based route.
+If the signs do not obviously fit foulbrood, varroa or a classic pest problem, the other conditions page is a useful next stop.

 For practical purposes, it helps to think about honey bee health problems in a few main groups:

 Make use of your local beekeeping association and mentors.
 Showing frames during training sessions, or asking an experienced beekeeper to visit your apiary, can help you gain confidence in distinguishing normal variation from genuine disease signs.
+It also helps to compare what you are seeing with the seasonal expectations set out in the year in the apiary, particularly during April and May when brood health and colony growth start to accelerate.

 Honey bees entering a hive entrance that is being kept clean and tidy